-4. Montefiore School of Nursing cannot make disbursements to the student's Montefiore School of Nursing account until it receives the required paperwork for the student from the Host Institution.
-Disbursements may not be made unless the student has completed the appropriate forms to determine the student's eligibility for Title IV and Federal Direct Student Loan Assistance.

-5. All of the forms required for a Financial Aid Consortium Agreement must be completed and on file in Montefiore School of Nursing before the last day of the semester in which the student is studying.
+- 4. Montefiore School of Nursing cannot make disbursements to the student's Montefiore School of Nursing account until it receives the required paperwork for the student from the Host Institution.
+Disbursements may not be made unless the student has completed the appropriate forms to determine the student's eligibility for Title IV and Federal Direct Student Loan Assistance. - 5.
+All of the forms required for a Financial Aid Consortium Agreement must be completed and on file in Montefiore School of Nursing before the last day of the semester in which the student is studying.
 This day will be no later than the last day of the semester according to the Montefiore School of Nursing's academic calendar.
-Students will not be eligible for financial aid at the Host Institution for a particular semester if the Financial Aid Consortium Agreement is received at the Home Institution after the last day of the semester.

-6. Under this Financial Aid Consortium Agreement, students who are eligible will be packaged for state aid, Federal Pell Grants, Federal Direct Student Loans and Federal Direct PLUS Loans.

-7. The student is responsible for payment of all charges at the Host Institution.

-8. If the Host Institution does not agree to enter into a Financial Aid Consortium Agreement with Montefiore School of Nursing, the student will be ineligible for award of financial aid for any courses taken at the Host Institution.
+Students will not be eligible for financial aid at the Host Institution for a particular semester if the Financial Aid Consortium Agreement is received at the Home Institution after the last day of the semester. - 6.
+Under this Financial Aid Consortium Agreement, students who are eligible will be packaged for state aid, Federal Pell Grants, Federal Direct Student Loans and Federal Direct PLUS Loans. - 7.
+The student is responsible for payment of all charges at the Host Institution. - 8.
+If the Host Institution does not agree to enter into a Financial Aid Consortium Agreement with Montefiore School of Nursing, the student will be ineligible for award of financial aid for any courses taken at the Host Institution.

-3.1.3.2 Westchester Community College
+3.1.3.2 Westchester Community College Montefiore School of Nursing this consortium agreement applies to the financial aid eligible students concurrently enrolled at both the Home and Host Institutions.

-Montefiore School of Nursing Financial Aid ConsortiumAgreement
+Financial Aid Consortium Agreement